ian807b/portfolio/README.md

 - **Font Awesome**: Icon integration
 - **Google Fonts**: Typography enhancement
 - **AWS**: Hosting infrastructure (S3, CloudFront, Route 53)

+## 🚀 Deployment Automation

+The deployment process is fully automated via **GitHub Actions**:

+- **Push to `main` branch** triggers the workflow
+- **AWS CLI** uploads updated files to the S3 bucket
+- **CloudFront** cache is invalidated to reflect changes globally
+- Secrets such as AWS credentials are securely managed using GitHub Secrets

+This ensures a seamless CI/CD pipeline, keeping the portfolio always up-to-date with minimal manual intervention.

 ## 📁 Project Structure